 A: I follow three general rules when eating abroad: 1.
 Eat the local yogurt.
 It’s full of good bacteria that will aid your digestive system.
 2. Lots of hot sauce.
 I believe those fiery hot peppers are effective germ killers!
-3. Wash it all down with the local booze.
+3. Wash it all down with booze.
 If the hot sauce didn’t anesthetize your stomach, the local moonshine will.

-Q: What’s on your travel bucket list?
+Q: What’s on your travel wish list?